investindex/Funds/README.md

 ## Example portfolio

 These examples are for a hypothetical married couple, both age 35 and earning income, who rent their residence and have no debt.
 Their combined liquid net worth is $40,000 plus $60,000 in a Roth IRA that one of them has contributed to for several years.
 In the complex versions, they keep $20,000 in cash and bonds and the remainder in stocks.
 Stock funds are duplicated because their taxable brokerage account and Roth IRA must be separate.
 In the couch potato version, they keep about $23,200 in cash and bonds and the remainder in stocks.
 Only five funds are used, instead of 15 (A) or 14 (B).
-Importantly, no rebalacing is required in the taxable brokerage account, so they can add new money to the 60/40 portfolio on a regular basis without having to think about keeping different funds balanced.
+Importantly for people who prefer simple portfolios, no rebalancing is required in the taxable brokerage account, so they can add new money to the 60/40 allocation fund on a regular basis without having to think about keeping different funds balanced.

 The stocks in complex portfolio A are allocated roughly 58.5% US, 30% developed ex-US, and 11.5% emerging.
 This is very close to global market cap weights.
 Value is highly overweighted, and small cap value even more so.
 However, we include nearly all global stocks to some degree by using VT as the core.